Eating Old School at Coletta’s

 If imitation grottos aren’t your thing, try the Elvis-themed party room or the brick-walled bar.

 Coletta’s has one of the best lunch specials in town.
-For $6.50, you get a big salad and your choice of a 6″ one-topping pizza, lasagna or spaghetti.
+For less than ten dollars, you get a big salad and your choice of a 6″ one-topping pizza, lasagna or spaghetti.
 I usually get mine with a glass filled with half sweet tea, half lemonade to drink.
 I had a ham pizza for lunch today, and I’m so full of delicious goodness that I could fall asleep at my desk.